ChristianSi/lytspel/README.md

   * The sound /k/ is written as «c» or «k», depending on context:
       * «k» is used before «e, i, y», e.g. «keep, king, kynd, calkyu'laition» ‹...kind, calculation›
+      * «k» is also used before «h» to prevent confusion with the digraph «ch» /tS/, e.g. «lunkhed» ‹lunkhead›
       * «c» is used before any other letter, e.g. «cat, cost, crisp»
       * «c» is also used at the end of words ending in unstressed /ak/ or /Ik/, e.g. «mainiac, majic, public» ‹maniac, magic...›